hanztura/django-tutorial--ordering-app/README.md

+# Django Web Development with Python

-# Django Ordering App - Tutorial
+> Learn web development using Python and Django by building an Ordering App

 ## Installation